cip/WikiOnBoard/index.md

 WikiOnBoard is now availabe in Nokia store.
 Please download it using the Nokia Store App on your mobile or download it on your PC from [here](http://store.ovi.com/content/148305).

-Note, that on Symbian^3 devices WikiOnBoard 2 is downloaded (Note: Not released yet), while on Symbian^1 devices WikiOnBoard 1 is downloaded.
+Note, that on Symbian^3 devices WikiOnBoard 2 is downloaded, while on Symbian^1 devices WikiOnBoard 1 is downloaded.

 Note, that the Nokia store version is much newer than the versions in the download section of this site.